Filed under: Pies & Tarts

 My favorite pie crust recipe comes from the Ovenly cookbook, I use it in almost all my pie recipes on this site – adjusting for the type of flour I’m using, whether I’m using a flavor additions, etc. This recipe was created on that base; swapping some flour for cocoa and adding sugar for sweetness.

-Short answer: because that’s what it’ll taste like!
-The recipe is comparable to most chocolate pie crusts you’ll find but the thing about those and this that the crust is made the three pillars: butter/flour/cocoa and without other sugar or liquid, there’s not much ‘chocolate’ flavor in there.
+The recipe is comparable to most chocolate pie crusts you’ll find but the thing about those and this that the crust is made the three pillars: butter/flour/cocoa and without other sugar or liquid.
 It tastes like a pie crust with wonderful cocoa!

 Butter: unsalted and should be very cold.
 Best way to start with the butter is remove it from the fridge, cube it and set it in the freezer while you measure out the rest of the ingredients.
 The goal is to keep this as cold as possible so that it melts in the oven, releases steam and gives us flaky layers.